 The First Dental Implants

-Initially dental implants were used by people who found getting used to having partial dentures, now of course dental implants are now used for cosmetic as well as practical purposes.
-Dental implants that were fitted in the 1980’s were guaranteed to last up to fifteen years are now guaranteed to last a lifetime.
-Dental implants are much more comfortable now because they are bespoke and fitted specifically to one person’s mouth and not one size fits all.
+Initially dental implants were used by people who found getting used to having partial dentures.
+Now, of course, dental implants are now used for cosmetic as well as practical purposes.
+Dental implants that were fitted in the 1980’s were guaranteed to last up to fifteen years.
+They are now guaranteed to last a lifetime.
+Dental implants are much more comfortable now because they are bespoke.
+As well as being fitted specifically to one person’s mouth and not one size fits all.

 Just Like Real Teeth

-Dental implants can take longer to fit than dentures but once they are fitted, as long as you adopt an excellent oral hygiene routine it will just be like having your original teeth back.
-Dentures however can cause the wearer to feel self conscious, especially when the top denture clicks, food can get underneath and feel uncomfortable.
+Dental implants can take longer to fit than dentures but once they are fitted.
+As long as you adopt an excellent oral hygiene routine it will just be like having your original teeth back.
+Dentures however can cause the wearer to feel self conscious.
+Especially when the top denture clicks.
+Also food can get underneath and feel uncomfortable.
 If dentures are not cleaned regularly they can begin to smell and may cause gum infections.